abhishekcusat11/264002_Mini_Project_Python_Ltts/README.md

 **Introduction**
 StepIn Record Management System is a project to easily manage the record of candidates enrolled in StepIn program of L&T Technology Services(LTTS).

-It has the following functions:
+-It has the following functions:

 ## 1) Add details of candidates such as:

-Candidate Id
+-Candidate Id.
-Email ID
+-Email ID.
-Mobile Number
+-Mobile Number.
-Track
+-Track.

 ## 2) Delete the record of candidates